jldurham/jldurham.github.io/_posts/2015-01-01-shinola-detroit.markdown

 Stakeholders reviewed my work and when I had revised the contextual design to everybody's satisfaction, I proceeded with the feature's architecture and interaction design.
 I formed the system's backbone and massaged it into a set of **user flow models, wireframes**, and **site maps** using Axure.
 The architecture was informed by conversations with the developers about the constraints I had to work within, and my designs had to take into account the heavy backlog of the development team just prior to the holiday season.

-{% include image.html img="/images/devtasks800.jpg" title="development tasks model" caption="Flow Model shows developers where and what tasks are to be performed within the system's structure" %}
+{% include image.html img="/images/devtasks800.jpg" title="development tasks model" caption="Flow Model shows developers their tasks as they fit within the system's structure" %}

 {% include image.html img="/images/modalwireframe800.jpg" title="modal wireframe" caption="Wireframe of the personalization modal.
 Here users select their monogram before adding the product to cart." %}